000Daniel/Draw3D-Godot/README.md

 <img src="assets/DrawLineRed.png" width="55%">

 ## Using Draw3D.Point()
-You'll need to specify a position, and optionaly a size and color. </br>
+You'll need to specify a position, and optionally a size and color. </br>
 ```cs
 Vector3 position = new Vector3(0,1,0);
 Draw3D.Point(position,0.1f,Colors.Orange);